turingschool/mod-0-project-fe/section2/reflection.md

 5. How do you add multiple conditions to an `if` statement?
 In your own words, explain how to program reads them and determines what to do.

 To have multiple conditions, we use else if.
-For example, if a condition is not met, then the next condition is considered.
-If the second condition is not met, then the third condition is considered.
-Once a condition is met, then the code block after that condition will be run.
+For example, if a condition is not true, then the next condition is considered.
+If the second condition is not true, then the third condition is considered.
+Once a condition is true, then the code block after that condition will be run.

 6. What tools are available to you, as a developer, if you want to check that TWO conditions are met?
 Or, if you want to check that 1 of 2 conditions are met, before running a block of code?

-The easiest way I can think of to check if multiple conditions are true is by using the the logical and to join the two conditions in the conditional statement.
-The other option is to use the logical or to see if one of the two conditions are met.
+The easiest way I can think of to check if multiple conditions are true is by using the logical "and" to join the two conditions in the conditional statement.
+The other option is to use the logical "or" to see if one of the two conditions are true.

 7. What questions do you still have about `if` statements and/or functions?